AnastasKosstow/QuickRedis/README.md

      }
    ```

- - Add QuickRedis Fluent library in Program.cs with the functionality you want:
+ - Add RedLens Fluent library in Program.cs with the functionality you want:
    - Cache:
       ```C#
       builder.Services.AddRedLens(config => config.AddRedisCache());